A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Approach

 \section{Approach}

 In this section, we present our approach to study the relation between mutation operators and real-world bugs.
-The main question is whether it is possible to find a sequence of mutations that can recreate real bugs from corrected source code.
+Our study explicitly does not cover if the mutation operators we use are ``good'' or ``bad'' in the sense of ``if these mutations are killed, we will likely also be able to find real bugs,'' as this would be a study of the coupling effect.
+Instead, the main question is whether it is possible to find a sequence of mutations that can recreate real bugs from corrected source code.
 Through this, we not only want to study if this is possible with a given set of mutation operators, but also which additional mutation operators may be useful to create mutations that mimic real bugs.
 Additionally, our approach should enable us to analyze the necessity for higher-order mutation operators or whether first-order mutation operators are sufficient.
 This means that we are interested in a shortest sequence of mutations that can recreate a bug.

 To achieve this, we propose an algorithm that takes a pair of source code files and returns a sequence of mutation operators, together with the locations where they were applied and additional information about the values changed.
 Figure~\ref{fig:approach} summarizes our approach.
 Based on a database that contains bugs and the associated bug fixes, we create the ASTs of the fixed and defective files.
 Then, we use path finding to find a sequence of mutations that transforms the AST of the fixed file into the defective file.
 We now describe this approach in greater detail.